Greenland Ice Sheet outlet glaciers ice loss: an overview

 Just ran across this animation over at Climate Progress:

-The animation shows the spread of ice loss into northwest Greenland observed by NASA’s Gravity and Recovery Climate Experiment (GRACE) satellite system from 2003 through 2009.
-The shift in the color spectrum beginning with turquoise and ending in black over the seven-year time span shows the decreasing mass of ice relative to 2003.
-Courtesy John Wahr, University of Colorado.
+The animation shows the spread of ice loss into northwest Greenland observed by NASA’s Gravity and Recovery Climate Experiment (GRACE) satellite system from 2003 through 2009 (updated to 2011; DB).

 The vast majority of this blog post was contributed by glaciologist Mauri Pelto (all credit to Mauri, all errors are mine).
 Examples of his work can be found at From A Glaciers Perspective and at RealClimate.